Kangonga/vallies_estate/README.md

 # vallies_estate
+Independent project one:vallie's estate
+Author: Kevin Guchu
-This is a landing page for a real estate company.
+This is a landing page for a real estate company, implemented in plain HTML and CSS .